Mark McDowell: Myanmar

 McDowell was named Canada's first ever resident ambassador to Myanmar in March 2013.
 Because of the long period of sanctions imposed by Canada on Myanmar, the relationship between the two countries was very limited and cold.

-Since taking up his job in June 2013, relations have warmed considerably, with Canada naming Myanmar a priority country for both trade and aid and opening a visa office.
-Ambassador McDowell has focused much of his attention on supporting grassroots democracy and human rights organizations working on issues such as freedom of speech and voter and civic education.
+Since taking up his job in June 2013, relations warmed considerably, with Canada naming Myanmar a priority country for both trade and aid and opening a visa office.
+Ambassador McDowell focused much of his attention on supporting grassroots democracy and human rights organizations working on issues such as freedom of speech and voter and civic education.
 Canada has also started to cooperate on security related issues like border management and prevention of human trafficking.

 He has staked out a leading role for Canada in the area of federalism and minority rights, and in the promotion of LGBTIQ rights in this laboratory for democracy.
 "Pride abroad Canada’s support of LGBTIQ activism in Asia" describes Canada's leading role in supporting the nascent LGBTIQ movement in Myanmar, and McDowell's high profile as a supportive Ambassador.

 The Embassy of Canada has had success in rapidly raising Canada's public profile in Myanmar, through both traditional and social media.
 Its Facebook presence has over 300,000 followers on its Burmese, English, and French pages.
 The English language page has the highest following of any Canadian Embassy page in the world.

 China

 McDowell served in Beijing from 2010-2013.
+He led the negotiations and logistics of sending a pair of pandas to Canada in 2013.

 Thailand

 McDowell was head of the political section in Thailand from 2003-2007.
 He managed the Embassy throughout the Indian Ocean Tsunami crisis.
-During his term in Thailand, there was significant unrest in the south of the country, attributed to Muslim terrorist groups.
+During his term in Thailand, there was significant unrest in the south of the country, attributed to Muslim terrorism.
 McDowell led Canada's engagement in this region.

-McDowell began his work on LGBTIQ issues with his support for the First International Asian Gay and Lesbian Studies Conference in Bangkok in 2005, where he spoke on the topic of marriage equality.
+McDowell became known as a champion of LGBTIQ rights. and in Thailand spoke at the First International Asian Gay and Lesbian Studies Conference in Bangkok in 2005, on the topic of marriage equality.

 Aboriginal Affairs

-McDowell was deputy Director for Aboriginal Affairs in the Global Issues Bureau from 2001-2003.
+McDowell was deputy Director for Aboriginal Affairs in the Global Issues Bureau from 2001-2003 where he led the "Aboriginal Dimension of Foreign Policy", developing bilateral programs in areas such as education, culture, business, law, and governance linking Canadian Aboriginal peoples to their counterparts.
+He was in the Canadian delegation to the first two annual sessions of the UN Permanent Forum on Indigenous Issues.

 Taiwan

 McDowell served in Taipei from 1997-2001.
+He became known for his work on re-branding Canada, and as a pioneer of international Aboriginal relations.